Hugo & Ambra

 Ambra arrived in February 2017 at Stichting Leeuw, from a German circus, together with two tigers King and Ursel.
 After the tigers passed away, she was quite alone so we introduced her to Hugo.
 Ambra enjoys her retirement.
 She likes to rest but can also be quite playful.
 She’s an inquisitive lioness who’s always in for something new.
 At Stichting Leeuw she loved to hunt in the hunting simulator.
 She is also extremely keen on health training.
 She just can’t wait to participate!

-Both lions are expected to arrive at The Lions Foundation mid 2020.
+Both lions were welcomed at The Lions Foundation in December 2020.